Cooper Evolution M/T (Mud Terrain) Tires – First Look & Initial Impressions

 My other Mud Terrains

 After I put about 3K miles on the Tread Wright Guard Dogs (our MGM 2016 TEP), they started to get a bit loud on the freeway.
-Nothing a little music can’t fix but for a daily driver but they are on the loud side.
-With this mind, I was hesitant to run Mud-Terrains on the white 4Runner (our 2014 TEP).
+Nothing a little music can’t fix but for a daily driver they are on the loud side.
+With this in mind, I was hesitant at first to run Mud-Terrains on the white 4Runner (our 2014 TEP).
 And with all respect, noise is to be expected with most Mud Terrain tires, especially after a few thousand miles, it comes with the territory.

 After owning three 5th Gen 4Runners, I have run the Michelin Defenders, Bridgestone Duelers, Toyo AT 2 Extreme, BFG KO2s, Nitto Terra Grapplers, and the Tread Wright Guard Dogs.
 All of these tires have a place of their own – all with a different purpose.
 Today though, we are talking about a high-quality brand name Mud-Terrain tire, the Cooper Evolution M/T.